stephfuchs/queer-custom-chrome-tab/README.md

 ## Content

 This content is a result of researches.
-All sources will be noticed, so you can inform yourself, if you want to.
+All sources will be added under _sources_, so you can inform yourself, if you want to.

 ### Updates